galaxor/neutron/README.md

 ## Backends

 All backends must implement the [backend interface](https://github.com/emersion/neutron/blob/master/backend/backend.go).
 The main backend interface is split into multiple other backend interfaces for different roles: `ContactsBackend`, `LabelsBackend` and so on.
 This allows to build modular backends, e.g. a `MessagesBackend` which stores messages on an IMAP server with a `ContactsBackend` which stores contacts on a LDAP server and a `SendBackend` which sends outgoing messages to a SMTP server.

-Currently, only a simple memory backend is available.
-Nothing is saved on disk, everything is destroyed when the server is shut down.

 Writing a backend is just a matter of implementing the necessary functions.
 You can read the [`memory` backend](https://github.com/emersion/neutron/tree/master/backend/memory) to understand how to do that.
 Docs for the backend are available here: https://godoc.org/github.com/emersion/neutron/backend#Backend